What’s Wrong With Media Sales and Right About Selling the New Gap

 Selling the Sizzle

-So how does a product push salesman make the sale?
-By selling what he has, and although he has no solution, what he does have is a story, and the best product push salesmen sell the sizzle, the steak, and the plate it was served on.
+So how does a product pitchman make the sale?
+By selling what he has, and although he has no solution, what he does have is a story, and the best product push sales people sell the sizzle, the steak, and the plate it was served up on.

-Of course, once the phone call ends and the spell the fast talking salesman has cast wears off, the prospect is left with nothing more than a half-baked proposal that must hold up to the skepticism of one or more risk-averse decision makers who will wonder: “do we really need this?” and “do we need it at this price?”
+Unfortunately, with this type of approach, the thrill exists only in the white-hot enthusiasm generated during a “heat of the moment” style call, and if the rate quoted is not low enough to avoid further approval, the chances of an impulse purchase are less than zero.
+As, once the phone call ends and the spell the fast talking salesman has cast wears off, the prospect is left with nothing more than a half-baked proposal that must hold up to the skepticism of one or more risk-averse decision makers who will wonder: “do we really need this product?” and “do we need it at this price?”

 When the sizzle fizzles out, the steak goes cold!